GiviMAD/rustpotter/README.md

 * Median: Use the median.
 Equivalent to P50.
 * P25, P50, P75, P80, P90, P95: Use the indicated percentile value.
 Linear interpolation between the values is used on non-exact matches.

+### The Averaged Score

+Another numeric value in range 0 - 1 calculated on detection.

+When using a wakeword reference the average threshold represents the similarity of the current audio mfccs against a single mfccs matrix generated by averaging the mfccs of the records used on creations.
+The averaged threshold can be used to reduce cpu usage as it aborts the detection then the averaged score is not surpassed.

+When using a wakeword model it the inverse similarity between the predicted label and the prediction for next matched label.
+It will match the score unless you are using a model trained in more that one label, so if that case it's better to set averaged threshold to 0 to disable it.

+Remember you can set the `avg_threshold` config to zero to disable using this score.

+### Audio Filters

+Rustpotter includes two audio filter implementations: a `gain-normalizer filter` and a `bass-pass filter`.

+These filters are disabled by default, and their main purpose is to improve the detector's performance in the presence of noise.

-### Wakeword
+### Partial detections

-Using the `struct Wakeword`, you can extract the features from WAV files, persist them to a model file, or load them from a previously generated model.

-Note that this `does not work with raw WAV files`; it parses the file format from its header.

-The detector supports adding multiple wakewords.
+To discard false detections, you can require a certain number of partial detections to occur.
+This is configured through the `min_scores` config option.

 ### Detection

-A successful Rustpotter detection provides you with all the relevant information about the detection process so you know how to configure the detector to achieve a good configuration (minimize the number of misses/false detections).
+A successful Rustpotter detection provides you with some relevant information about the detection process so you know how to configure the detector to achieve a good configuration (minimize the number of misses/false detections).

-It looks like this:
+It looks like this when using a wakeword reference:

 ```rust
 RustpotterDetection {